28 Sights in Tashkent, Uzbekistan (with Map and Images)

 19. Monument of Сourage

-The Courage Memorial Complex is a memorial dedicated to the courage of Tashkent residents who survived the 1966 Tashkent earthquake, installed at the epicenter of the earthquake on the banks of the ancient Ankhor Canal in the Kashgark district of Tashkent.
+The Courage Memorial Complex is a memorial dedicated to the courage of Tashkent residents who survived the Tashkent earthquake of 1966, installed at the epicenter of the earthquake on the banks of the ancient Ankhor Canal in the Kashgark region of Tashkent.

 21. Паровоз Эр